 Continue reading “Solitude in the Lake Havasu Hills”

-After spending the night in an old abandoned mine in Nevada, I came across a cemetery while driving out.
+After spending the night in the abandoned Delamar Mine in Nevada, I came across an old cemetery while driving out.
 I had been wondering just how old the mine was, and figured the headstones would help solve that mystery.

 Continue reading “Old Cemetery near a Nevada Mine”